-The remuneration and other terms of employment of the CEO and CFO are set out in individual employment contracts that are not fixed term contracts.
+The remuneration and other terms of employment of the CEO and CFO are set out in individual employment contracts.
+Victor Herrero's existing employment contract with the Company was amended on 1 June 2024 to include a fixed term ending on 31 May 2025.
+Chris Lauder's employment contract is not subject to a fixed term.
 Notice periods under these employment contracts are as follows:

-Name Notice period/termination payment Either party may terminate the employment contract by providing 30 days' written notice, unless Mr Herrero is terminated by the Company for "Cause", in which case there is no notice period.
-Termination for "Cause" includes serious misconduct, wilful and continuous failure to perform duties, and material breach of the employment contract.
-Victor Herrero Where Mr Herrero's employment is terminated by the Company without Cause or by Mr Herrero for good reason, he may be eligible for a termination payment equal to 1 year's base salary, along with any LTI applicable to the current performance year remaining outstanding and subject to its applicable performance hurdles.
-Where Mr Herrero's employment is terminated for Cause by the Company or by Mr Herrero without good reason, no termination benefits are payable and all unvested LTI rights will immediately lapse.
+Name Notice period/termination payment Victor Herrero The Company may terminate the employment contract immediately for "Cause", and Victor can terminate the employment contract immediately for "Good Reason", each by providing written notice to the other subject to relevant cure periods in each circumstance.
+Termination for "Cause" includes serious misconduct, wilful and continuous failure to perform duties, and material breach of the employment contract, for "Good Reason" includes material breach of the employment contract and customary change of control provisions.
+Where Victor's employment is terminated for Cause by the Company, no termination benefits are payable.
+Where Victor's employment is terminated by Victor for good reason, he may be eligible for a termination payment equal to the base salary of the remaining term of the contract, subject to a minimum payment of 3 months base salary.
 Chris Lauder 6 months' notice by either party (or payment in lieu).
 Where Mr Lauder's employment is terminated due to serious misconduct or gross negligence, Mr Lauder's employment may be terminated immediately without any pay in lieu and the stated notice period will not apply.